Ostorlab/KB/WEB_SERVICE/WEB/_SECURE/SECURE_AUTHENTICATION/recommendation.md

-The implementation is secure, no recommendation apply.
+The implementation is secure, no recommendation to apply.